 Ahhhh, contact management.
 The most fascinating, exciting, provocative topic in real estate!

 Actually, it IS a surprisingly popular topic of discussion ’round these parts.
-In early 2011, we began doing a twice-a-year series of teleseminars and webinars on the subject of contact management, and they have been among the most registered-for and well-attended programs we’ve ever done.
+For nearly ten years now we’ve been doing a twice-a-year series of teleseminars and webinars on the subject of contact management, and they have been among the most registered-for and well-attended programs we’ve ever done.

 And that’s fantastic!
 Why is it so fantastic?
 Because… selling real estate successfully isn’t just about looking at houses.
 It’s not just about being a “people-person” whatever that is.
 It’s not just about sending out a boilerplate postcard every two weeks reminding everyone you know what you do for a living.
 No, being a successful real estate agent – one who is worthy of the business and referrals you hope to inspire from friends, prospects, past clients and even strangers – takes a commitment to managing the details of all facets of the business, from self-promotion to taking great care of the clients you’re already honored to have.